altruios/namshubettulpa/public/namshubettuple/redeye.md

 "M::What am I looking for - another book?"
 *Gerald shook his head,*
 "G::This one might be harder to find...
-We don’t exactly know this time.
+We don't exactly know this time.
-This isn’t going to be like your last time...
+This isn't going to be like your last time...
 This is far less solid.
-It’s a dream...
+It's a dream...
 His dream actually...
 So out of place things...
 Are less out of place there..."
-*Gerald gestured toward the navigator who straightened his tie,* "A::That’s why he’s going with you."
+*Gerald gestured toward the navigator who straightened his tie,* "A::That's why he's going with you."
 ~Captain alacira studied at her pocket watch.~
-~Martha heard a small crash in the distance, like thunder only deeper.~ "G::That’s the first threshold - we can’t keep her here much longer."
+~Martha heard a small crash in the distance, like thunder only deeper.~ "G::That's the first threshold - we can't keep her here much longer."
 *Gerald nodded.*
 }
 {
-"A::If you get in trouble: Kent here will take you back," *Gerald took her hand and placed it in Kent’s.*
+"A::If you get in trouble: Kent here will take you back," *Gerald took her hand and placed it in Kent's.*
 *And before Martha could speak - he placed both on the snow globe.*
 "G::Good luck,"
 ~Was the last she heard before a feeling of cold ice permeated her skin.~